Office of Advancement

 Why is giving important; will my small gift really make a difference?

 Yes!
 Every gift makes a difference!
 Each gift, no matter the size, combines to further the experiences of students on campus by providing funding for educational and co-curricular pursuits, as well as allowing access to student scholarships.

 Additionally, PLU is rated by organizations such as U.S. News & World Report each year, and the number of alumni donors factors into the overall ranking of PLU.
 When major philanthropic organizations are considering PLU for a grant, the alumni giving percentage is valued highly in the selection process as it indicates the level of satisfaction among our alumni and whether PLU is a sound investment.

 What is PLU’s fiscal year, and how might that affect my giving?

-A. PLU runs on a fiscal year from June 1 to May 31, similar to a school year.
+PLU runs on a fiscal year from June 1 to May 31, similar to a school year.
 Giving and participation data are calculated and recorded based upon those dates.
-All gifts given to the PLU annual fund, will be used to support the university within the fiscal year they were donated.
+All gifts given to the PLU Fund, will be used to support the university within the fiscal year they were donated.
 PLU’s fiscal year has no affect on the tax year (calendar year, January 1 to December 31) or how tax deductions are calculated.

 Can I give anonymously?

 Yes!
 If you wish you may give without being publicly recognized for your gift.
 Giving anonymously means you will not be listed in print or online lists recognizing donors

 You will receive a receipt and acknowledgement from the university along with our gratitude for your generosity.